Three Auburn Engineering faculty members earn prestigious honors from university

 By Joe McAdory

-Hari Narayaran, chair of the Department of Computer Science and Software Engineering, Nima Shamsaei, the Philpott-WestPoint Stevens Distinguished Professor of Mechanical Engineering and Panagiotis Mistriotis, associate professor in the Department of Chemical Engineering, are among 19 distinguished faculty members from nine colleges to be honored.
+Hari Narayaran, chair of the Department of Computer Science and Software Engineering, Nima Shamsaei, the Philpott-WestPoint Stevens Distinguished Professor of Mechanical Engineering and Panagiotis Mistriotis, assistant professor in the Department of Chemical Engineering, were among 19 distinguished faculty members from nine colleges that were honored.

 “We are extremely proud of Drs.
 Narayaran, Shamsaei and Mistriotis for their outstanding contributions to impactful research and skillful leadership that help shape the future of Auburn University,” said Mario Eden, dean of engineering.
 “Their commitment to innovation and academic excellence continues to elevate our college, inspire our students and drive meaningful advancements in their respective disciplines.”